roblatour/OMVBackup/README.md

 2. via the OMV Web Interface
    This requires that a scheduling task has been setup in OMV as noted below and that you manually run it (also as described below).

-Note: if within OMV, System - Notification - Events Process Monitoring and/or Multiple Device (Software RAID) are enabled then several e-mail alters will be generated while the backup is running.
+Note: if within OMV, System - Notification - Events Process Monitoring is enabled then a few e-mail alerts will be generated while the backup is running.

 ## Automatically running the backup
 OMV's scheduling feature can be used to setup automatic periodic backups